Otinanai1309/tweetmetoo/docs/startproject.rst

     $ django-admin startproject tweetmetoo .

-Initialize Git by openning GIT cmd (or i imagine GIT shell would do the job)
+Initialize Git by openning windows cmd prompt OR GIT cmd (or i imagine GIT shell would do the job) Or a VS code rerminal.

 .. code-block:: console
     :emphasize-lines: 1